austinkaruru/k8s-the-hardway/k8s-thw-docs/docs/setup/ssh-setup.md

 ## Preparing for the Tutorial

 The original Kubernetes The Hard Way tutorial expects:

 - Root access to all machines
 - SSH keys distributed for passwordless access
 - A jumpbox with all necessary tools

-Our Terraform setup handles most of this automatically, but we'll need to:
-1. Copy our private key to the jumpbox after deployment
+Our Terraform setup handles most of this automatically, but we'll need to copy our private key to the jumpbox after deployment
-2. Update our SSH config with actual IP addresses
-3. Test connectivity to all nodes

 ## What's Next?